Outdoor Community Resource List

 - Braiding Sweetgrass - Robin Wall Kimmerer

-Accounts we've been following or recently followed!
+Accounts we've been following!
 A lot of these accounts are also non-profits working towards racial equity in the outdoors.
 Please consider donating if you can, follow them, read and listen to their stories and experiences.

 VOTE!
 And not just for president.
 Vote in local and congressional elections, too 🙌 Make your voice heard.

 Take 2 minutes: REGISTER TO VOTE HERE